MechanicalSoup/MechanicalSoup/docs/tutorial.rst

 containing the page content, and point your browser to this file).
 Try changing the boxes ticked and the content of the text field, and re-launch the browser.

+This method is very useful in complement with your browser's web development tools.
+For example, with Firefox, right-click "Inspect Element" on a field will give you everything you need to manipulate this field (in particular the ``name`` and ``value`` attributes).

 Assuming we're satisfied with the content of the form, we can submit it (i.e. simulate a click on the sumbit button)::